gta-chaos-mod/Trilogy-ASI-Script/README.md

 ~~**GTA III**: v1.0 US~~

 So far only San Andreas is officially supported.
-Vice City and III have some sort of basic support in already, but the GUI Tool doesn't support them yet.
+Vice City and III have some sort of basic support in already, but the GUI doesn't support them yet.

 # How do I downgrade my game to the required version?
 There's a handy thread over on the GTA Forums that has downgraders for GTA III, Vice City and even San Andreas.